GarboMuffin/nicehash-calculator-web/README.md

 ### Enabling Production Mode

-Enable production mode by setting the `NODE_ENV` environment variable to `production` or by setting `module.exports.IN_PRODUCTION` to `true` in src/config.js.
-This should also enable automatic data updates.
+Enable production mode by setting the `NODE_ENV` environment variable to `production` (recommended) or by setting `module.exports.IN_PRODUCTION` to `true` in `src/config.js`.
+This should also enable automatic data updates unless you made further changes to the configuration.

 ### Templates

 You'll probably want to change some of the templates in `src/views`.
-Especially GitHub links, donation addresses (layout.pug), licensing, etc. [If you can't understand pug, the documentation would be a good place to start.](https://pugjs.org/api/getting-started.html)
+Especially GitHub links, donation addresses (layout.pug), licensing, etc.

 ### Reverse Proxy

-The app should not be listening on port 80 or 443.
-You should instead tell it to listen on a high port that you don't forward, and use a reverse proxy like nginx to proxy the requests.
-You should probably consider adding `Content-Security-Policy` and other headers to protect the site from XSS.

-If you don't want to bother with a reverse proxy (you really should), then at least make sure you set `module.exports.REVERSE_PROXY` to `false` in src/config.js.
+You'll probably want to use a reverse proxy of some sort. (nginx, apache, caddy, etc.)